The University of Memphis

 F. INTELLECTUAL PROPERTY ADVISORY COMMITTEE

-H. APPEALSIn the event the OVPR decides not to pursue patent protection or commercialization efforts, the Inventor or Author may appeal the decision and request a re-evaluation of the subject intellectual property by the President.
+In the event the VPR decides not to pursue patent protection or commercialization efforts, the Inventor or Author may appeal the decision and request a re-evaluation of the subject intellectual property by the President.
 The request must be received within thirty calendar days of notification to the inventor or author of the initial decision.
 The inventor or author must submit documents or other evidence in support of his or her position.
-A second and final decision by the President relating to ownership or royalty distribution may be appealed to the Chancellor of the Tennessee Board of Regents.
-Decisions of the Chancellor shall be binding.

 The University of Memphis desires to promote the transfer of the University's intellectual property for society's use and benefit while generating income to support research and education and to reward the University's researchers.